knewplay/book-programming-essential/computer-fundamentals/basics.md

 questions:
   - ["jacquard", "Why isn't the Jacquard loom considered to be the first computer?"]
   - ["mouse", "Does a computer absolutely need to have a keyboard and a mouse in order for it to be a computer?"]
   - ["parallel-universe", "In a parallel universe, if a mouse was used as both an input and an output to a laptop, what would that look like?
 Think of possible scenarios.

   This is a creative exercise.
-Do not think logically and ask \"why would anyone do this?\".
+Do not think logically and do not ask \"why would anyone do this?\".
 It doesn't need to make practical sense."]
   - ["sound-processor", "Consider a hypothetical device called the 'Sound Processor.'
-This device is designed to take in sound and produce processed sound based on which button the user presses (modify pitch, tone, and other audio transformations)."]
+This device is designed to take in sound and produce processed sound based on which button the user presses (you can modify pitch, tone, and make other audio transformations).

+  Following the simplest definition of what is a computer, can this device be considered a computer?
+Did you have to make any assumptions about this device?"]
-  - ["calculator", "Why isn't a basic calculator considered a computer?"]
+  - ["calculator", "Why isn't a basic calculator considered a computer? "]
   - ["simple-computer", "What is the simplest, non-general-purpose computer you can imagine?
 What components would it have?"]
 ---